Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 Midway has a small cluster of restaurants and shops near its town center, but the community is spread out and most residents drive for most errands and meals.
 Heber City has more restaurants and shops within a short distance of downtown.

 Heber City is the valley's commercial hub — schools, grocery stores, and everyday services are all close by.
 Midway is quieter, more resort-oriented, and tends to fit buyers looking for a second home, a mountain retreat, or short-term rental potential where zoning allows.
 Many full-time Midway residents routinely drive the 10 minutes to Heber for services.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Still Not Sure?